utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

 10. As a teacher, I can choose which subject I want to get questions of so that my exam can be as specific as possible
 11. As a user, I can recover my password so that I can login into EasyExam
 12. As a student, I can exit the challenge mode so that safely exit EasyExam
+13. As student I can write my answer so I can know if it is right (nice to have)
+14. As teacher I can see the author’s profile of a problem so I can know who is him (not useful)
+15. As teacher I can download exam at first time without login so I can know if it works(not useful)
+16. As student I can claim if an answer is not correct (not useful)
+17. As teacher I can see the answers of my downloaded exam (must have)
+18. As teacher I can write equations with latex so uploaded problems look well (nice to have)

 ## **Use Cases**